awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 + Search and query compute
 + Storage retained in Amazon S3

-The cost per hour of using an OpenSearch Compute Unit \(OCU\) is $0\.24\.
-OCUs are billed on an hourly basis at the collection level, with per\-second granularity\.
-In your account statements, you see an entry for compute in OCU\-hours with a label for data ingestion and a label for search\.
-The cost per month of data stored in Amazon S3 is $0\.024 per GiB\.
+OCUs are billed on an hourly basis, with per\-second granularity\.
+In your account statement, you see an entry for compute in OCU\-hours with a label for data ingestion and a label for search\.
+You're also billed on a monthly basis for data stored in Amazon S3\.
 You aren't charged for using OpenSearch Dashboards\.

 You're billed for a minimum of 4 OCUs for the first collection in your account \(2 x ingest includes primary and standby, and 2 x search includes one replica for high availability\)\.
 All subsequent collections can share those OCUs\.
 OpenSearch Serverless adds additional OCUs based on the compute needed to support your collections\.